 The curriculum in a biomedical science program combines classroom experience with laboratory work.
 Students can usually tailor electives to meet their academic or career needs.
 For example, those interested in sports medicine can take electives in kinesiology, while those interested in public health can study research methods and epidemiology.
 Examples of course topics include:

 - Human anatomy and physiology

 - Research methods and statistics

 Popular Career Options

 There are several options available to those interested in pursuing a medical career after they attain a bachelor's degree in biomedical sciences.
 Upon completion of their studies, graduates can earn master's or doctoral degrees and then work in positions such as:

 Salary and Career Information

 The field of biomedical sciences encompasses multiple occupations.
 However, many of them require an advanced degree or a more focused degree, like a bachelor's program in bioengineering for prospective biomedical engineers.
 Graduates of a bachelor's program may find work as biological technicians or research assistants.
-According to the U.S. Bureau of Labor Statistics, biological technicians are expected to see employment opportunities increase by 5% from 2014-2024, which is about average.
-The median salary for the occupation was $41,650 as of 2015.
+According to the U.S. Bureau of Labor Statistics, biological engineers are expected to see employment opportunities increase by 4% from 2018-2028 which is about average.
+The median salary for the occupation was $88,550 as of 2018.